anxkhn/ppxl_lite/README.md

 # Perplexity AI Lite

 A lightweight Python client for the Perplexity AI API.
-Simple, focused, and minimal dependencies.
+Use your existing Free, Pro, or Max account to access Perplexity's AI capabilities via Python without paying per-API-call pricing.

+This is an unofficial library based on independent reverse engineering.

 ## Features

-- Simple API with minimal setup
+- Use your existing Perplexity account (Free/Pro/Max)
 - Multiple search modes (auto, pro, reasoning, deep research, labs, study)
 - File upload support for document analysis
 - Streaming responses
 - Multiple sources (web, scholar, social)
-- Support for 70+ models from OpenAI, Anthropic, Google, xAI, and others
+- 70+ models from OpenAI, Anthropic, Google, xAI, and others

+**For the complete list of models and their availability, see [MODELS.md](MODELS.md).**

 ## Requirements